donbing/Bitbot/docs/etsy_blurb.md

 # etsy store blurb:
 Meet BitBot. a modern, elegant and minimalist e-ink crypto-chart ticker.
 This device makes for an attractive desk toy and convenient means to track your favourite crypto-currencies.

+BitBit is built using open-source software.
+This makes it very easy to tinker with, and function as a fun learning experience for more technically minded individuals.

 contents:
- - hand-crafted aluminium base, brushed and polished to an attractive satin finish.
+ - Hand-crafted aluminium base, brushed and polished to an attractive satin finish.
  - 4.2" 3 colour (black, white, red) e-paper display (similar to a kindle display).
- - low-power integrated linux single-board-computer, with HDMI, USB and SDCard.
+ - Low-power integrated linux single-board-computer, with HDMI, USB and SDCard.
  - Convenient magnetically attaching micro-USB power cable.
- - custom software designed for ease of use, low maintainance and reliability.
+ - 16GB micro-sd card, with custom software designed for ease of use, low maintainance and reliability.

-Festures:
+Features:
  - Easy to connect to your home wifi.
 Bit-Bot has a bitlt-in wifi access point that will allow you to easily connect it from any wifi enabled device.
  - Attractive candle graph of varying timeframes/candle widths
  - Current price displayed in large easy to read text